munificent/craftinginterpreters/book/control-flow.md

 </aside>

-They wanted to rigorously answer questions like, "Can all true statements be proven?", "Are there functions that we can define but not [compute][]?", or even the more general question, "What do we mean when we claim a function is 'computable'?".
+They wanted to rigorously answer questions like, "Can all true statements be proven?", "Can we [compute][] all functions that we can define?", or even the more general question, "What do we mean when we claim a function is 'computable'?".

 [compute]: https://en.wikipedia.org/wiki/Computable_function

 They hoped the answer to the first two questions would be "yes".
 All that remained was to prove it.
 It turns out that the answer to both is "no" and, astonishingly, the two questions are deeply intertwined.
 This is a fascinating corner of mathematics that touches fundamental questions about what brains are able to do and how the universe works.
 I can't do it justice here.

 What I do want to note is that in the process of proving that those questions are false, Alan Turing and Alonzo Church devised a precise answer to the last